 Unemployment is low and the economy strong.
-Public-private partnership is at the core of "the Swedish model", which was developed by the Social Democrats, who governed for most of the last 70 years until 2006.
+Public-private partnership is at the core of "the Swedish model", which was developed by the Social Democrats, who governed for most of the 70 years up to 2006.

 This mixed economy traditionally featured centralised wage negotiations and a heavily tax-subsidised social security network.
 The Swedes still enjoy an advanced welfare system, and their standard of living and life expectancy are almost second to none.

 King: Carl XVI Gustaf

 King Carl XVI Gustaf ascended the throne in 1973, on the death of his grandfather Gustaf VI Adolf.
 The current king's father died in a plane crash in 1947, when Carl Gustav was only nine months old.

 During his long royal apprenticeship, Carl Gustav underwent the usual military training, but also studied history, politics and economics at Swedish universities, served in the diplomatic corps, and worked in banking and commerce.

 Constitutional changes in 1974 deprived the king of all but ceremonial duties, such as opening parliament and representing Sweden at the diplomatic level.